Bordered Floer homology for manifolds with torus boundary via immersed curves: Applications

 \subsection{Satellite L-space knots}

 Given a pattern knot $P$ and a companion knot $C$, both in the three-sphere, denote by $P(C)$ the result of forming a satellite knot (note that this depends on some additional choices).
-The following is a conjecture of Hom, Lidman, and Vafaee \cite[Conjecture 1.7]{HLV2014}: \begin{conjecture} If $P(C)$ is an L-space knot, then $P$ and $C$ are L-space knots as well. \end{conjecture} We conclude this section by proving that this conjecture holds. \begin{proof}[Proof of Theorem \ref{thm:sat-intro}] Consider the toroidal L-space $Y$ resulting from surgery on a satellite knot $K$ and write $Y=M_0\cup_h M_1$.
+The following is a conjecture of Hom, Lidman, and Vafaee \cite[Conjecture 1.7]{HLV2014}: \begin{conjecture} If $P(C)$ is an L-space knot, then $P$ and $C$ are L-space knots as well. \end{conjecture} To conclude the section we prove that this conjecture holds. \begin{proof}[Proof of Theorem \ref{thm:sat-intro}] Consider the toroidal L-space $Y$ resulting from surgery on a satellite knot $K$ and write $Y=M_0\cup_h M_1$.
 By Theorem \ref{L-space-gluing-theorem}, $\sL_{M_0}^\circ\cup h(\sL_{M_1}^\circ)=\Q P^1$ so that the manifolds $M_0$ and $M_1$ are, in fact, Floer simple manifolds (that is, the sets $\sL_{M_i}^\circ$ are non-empty).
 In particular, $M_0$ the complement of an L-space knot $C$ in $S^3$ (the companion knot).
 Since the Seifert longitude $\lambda_C$ of $C$ is not an L-space slope, it must be that $\lambda_C\in h(\sL_{M_1}^\circ)$ so that $\alpha_P=h^{-1}(\lambda_C)$ gives an L-space $M_1(\alpha_P)$.

 Now consider the pattern knot $P$ in $D^2\times S^1$, obtained from $M_K\setminus M_0$, where the boundary of $D^2\times S^1$ is framed so that $\alpha_P\simeq \{\text{pt}\}\times S^1$.
 Note that filling this manifold along $\alpha_P$ gives a knot in $S^3$ (the pattern knot), which we will also denote by $P$.
 Further, $P$ must be an L-space knot since there is more than one choice $\alpha$, which existed by Floer simplicity of $M_K$ (and was required for the construction of $Y$).
 This establishes the conjecture.\end{proof}